primaza/primazactl/README.md

         - No output produced.
         - Use in conjunction with `--output--` to get output without creating resources.
     - Default: none - resources are persisted.
+- `--service-account-namespace SERVICE_ACCOUNT_NAMESPACE`
+    - name to be used for the WorkerNamespace that will be created.
+    - Default is `kube-system`

 ## Create application namespace command